isabella232/bas-style-kit/README.md

 ### Staging - remote

-Static website hosting is powered by AWS S3 / AWS CloudFront, managed using terraform / manually, configured by Ansible and deployed by SemaphoreCI.
+Static website hosting is powered by AWS S3 / AWS CloudFront, managed using Terraform / manually, configured by Ansible and deployed by SemaphoreCI.

 #### Infrastructure